Naimjon Tuhtaboyev

-Naimjon Tuhtaboyev (Uzbek: Naimjon To'xtaboyev; born 29 January 1993) is an Uzbek Lethwei and Muay Thai fighter who currently competes in the World Lethwei Championship (WLC), where he is the reigning WLC Middleweight World champion.
+Naimjon Tuhtaboyev (Uzbek: Naimjon Tuxtaboyev; born 29 January 1993) is an Uzbek Muay Thai and Lethwei fighter.
+He formerly fought in the World Lethwei Championship (WLC), where he was the final WLC Middleweight World champion.

 Tuhtaboyev became the WLC champion by winning a decision against Too Too at WLC 11: Battlebones in Yangon, Myanmar.

 Career

 Muay Thai career

-On April 19, 2013, Tuhtaboyev faced Muay Thai champion Yodsanklai Fairtex and lost by TKO in the second round two at THAI FIGHT EXTREME 2013: Pattaya.
+On April 19, 2013, Tuhtaboyev faced Muay Thai champion Yodsanklai Fairtex and lost by TKO in the second round two at Thai Fight Extreme 2013: Pattaya.

 On July 24, 2013, Tuhtaboyev took part in the 2013 Toyota Vigo Marathon 140 lbs Tournament in Phitsanulok, Thailand.
 In the Tournament Quarter Finals, he defeated Leonard Nganga of Kenya by decision.
 Advancing to the Semi Final round, he defeated John Michel Pierre via second-round technical knockout.
 In the Tournament Final, he faced the Muay Thai legend Saenchai, to whom he lost in a three-round decision.

-Naimjon Tuhtaboyev returned to THAI FIGHT on October 27, 2013, where he faced Christophe Pruvost of Switzerland at THAI FIGHT Kard Chuek.
+Naimjon Tuhtaboyev returned to Thai Fight on October 27, 2013, where he faced Christophe Pruvost of Switzerland at Thai Fight Kard Chuek.
 Tuhtaboyev went on to lose by decision after three rounds.

 On September 20, 2014, he faced former Isuzu Cup tournament winner Chanajon P.K.
-Saenchai Muaythaigym at THAI FIGHT WORLD BATTLE 2014: Vietnam in Ho Chi Minh City.
-The Uzbek picked up his first win in THAI FIGHT as he knocked out Chanajon in the first round with a spinning back elbow.
+Saenchai Muaythaigym at Thai Fight World Battle 2014: Vietnam in Ho Chi Minh City.
+The Uzbek picked up his first win in Thai Fight as he knocked out Chanajon in the first round with a spinning back elbow.

 On October 25, 2014, Naimjon Tuhtaboyev faced Burmese Lethwei fighter Too Too under Muay Thai rules in a fight where the Uzbek narrowly won by way of a three-round decision.

-Tuhtaboyev returned to THAI FIGHT on October 23, 2016 at THAI FIGHT Air Race 1 to face Sean Kearney of Canada.
+Tuhtaboyev returned to Thai Fight on October 23, 2016 at Thai Fight Air Race 1 to face Sean Kearney of Canada.
 He lost the fight via three-round decision.

-On December 23, 2017, he defeated Mohamed Houmer of France by knockout at THAI FIGHT Chiang Mai in the 2017 THAI FIGHT 70 kg Tournament Semi-Finals.
+On December 23, 2017, he defeated Mohamed Houmer of France by knockout at Thai Fight Chiang Mai in the 2017 Thai Fight 70 kg Tournament Semi-Finals.

 Naimjon Tuhtaboyev went on to face Saensatharn P.K.
-Saenchai Muaythaigym at THAI FIGHT Bangkok on January 27, 2018 in the 70 kg Tournament Final.
-The fight was to determine the 2017 THAI FIGHT 70 kg Champion.
+Saenchai Muaythaigym at Thai Fight Bangkok on January 27, 2018 in the 70 kg Tournament Final.
+The fight was to determine the 2017 Thai Fight 70 kg Champion.
 However, after three rounds, he lost by decision.

 On March 30, 2019, Tuhtaboyev faced Chanajon P.K.
-Saenchai Muaythaigym at THAI FIGHT Mueang Khon 2019 in a rematch of their fight from 2014.
+Saenchai Muaythaigym at Thai Fight Mueang Khon 2019 in a rematch of their fight from 2014.
 This time, Chanajon won the fight by decision.